dnsl48/gauger/README.md

  4.3.8 [What is next?](#what-is-next)

 ## Features

 #### Built-in
- * Indicators for measuring an elapsed time ([Microtime](src/Debuggy/Gauger/Indicator/Microtime.php), [TotalDuration](src/Debuggy/Gauger/Indicator/TotalDuration.php))
+ * Indicators for measuring elapsed time ([Microtime](src/Debuggy/Gauger/Indicator/Microtime.php), [TotalDuration](src/Debuggy/Gauger/Indicator/TotalDuration.php))
  * Indicators for measuring memory usage ([MemoryUsage](src/Debuggy/Gauger/Indicator/MemoryUsage.php), [MemoryPeak](src/Debuggy/Gauger/Indicator/MemoryPeak.php))
  * Ability to combine any indicators together for harvesting them at the same time
- * Calculation of a summary info about subsections of any depth including averages and totals
+ * Calculation of summary info about harvested data

 #### Effortless
- * Profiling without a headache about exceptions handling ([Stamp::benchmark](src/Debuggy/Gauger/Gauge.php#L88))
+ * Profiling without a headache about exceptions handling ([Sample::benchmark](src/Debuggy/Gauger/Sample.php#L47))
- * Make new indicators either through closures or extending the abstract Indicator ([Closure](src/Debuggy/Gauger/Indicator/Closure.php), [Indicator](src/Debuggy/Gauger/Indicator.php))
+ * Make new indicators on the fly through closures ([Closure](src/Debuggy/Gauger/Indicator/Closure.php))
- * Shortcuts for the most frequent cases ([Samples](src/Debuggy/Gauger/Sample))
+ * Shortcuts for the most frequent use cases ([Samples](#this-file))
- * Static access to a profiler from any place of an application ([Gauger::getSample](src/Debuggy/Gauger.php#L34))
+ * Static access to profilers from any place of an application ([Gauger::getSample](#this-file))

 #### Flexible
  * Data produced by indicators can be of any complex type as well as of any scalar type
- * Any user-defined custom data can be kept while harvesting indicators ([Indicator\Extra](src/Debuggy/Gauger/Indicator/Extra.php))
+ * Any user-defined custom data can be kept while profiling ([Indicator\Extra](#extra-data))
  * The most critical code can be profiled without any overhead (see [Profiling without any overhead](#profiling-without-any-overhead))
- * Refine the harvested data for taking only the most interesting parts of it in the report
+ * Refine the harvested data for having only the most interesting parts in the report

 ## Examples

-There are several examples of the library usage in this readme.
-Here is the list with links and short descriptions of them:
+There are several examples of the library usage in this file.
+Here is their list with links and short descriptions:

  * [How to get a total duration and memory usage of an application](#totals)
  * [Timer in use](#timer)